elastisys/compliantkubernetes/docs/user-guide/kubernetes-api.md

 ### Configure an Image Pull Secret

 To start, make sure you configure the Kubernetes cluster with an image pull secret.
-Ideally, you should create a container registry [Robot Account](https://goharbor.io/docs/2.2.0/working-with-projects/project-configuration/create-robot-accounts/) and take its token.
+Ideally, you should create a container registry [Robot Account](https://goharbor.io/docs/2.2.0/working-with-projects/project-configuration/create-robot-accounts/), which only has pull permissions and use its token.

+!!!important
+    Using your own registry credentials as an image pull secret, instead of creating a robot account, is against best practices and may violate data privacy regulations.

+    Your registry credentials identify **you** and allow you to both push and pull images.
+A robot account should identify the Kubernetes cluster and be only allowed to pull images.

 ```bash
 DOCKER_USER=      # enter robot account name